NicoVogel/dhbw_db_psql/README.md

 # Demo implementation NodeJS and PostgreSQL

 The demo starts a **NodeJS** server which connects to a **PostgreSQL** database.
-All scripts in the `./sql` folder are execured on startup.
+All scripts in the `./sql` folder are executed on startup.
 The file `./sql/test_data.sql` contains randomly generated data.
 The node server is located in `./node`.
-This Demo was part of a database course and some futher documentation was part of the task.
-These documents are in the `./document` folder, but its written in german.
+This Demo was part of a database course and some further documentation was part of the task.
+These documents are in the `./document` folder, but its written in German.

 ## Requirements